 The wildfires that have ravaged California have resulted in death and destruction, but they've also created some incredibly inspiring stories.
-First, there was Odin, the he looked after.
+First, there was Odin, the dog who stayed behind as his family fled the fire to save the herd of goats he looked after.
 And now, we're in awe of Natasha Wallace, a young woman who went to great lengths to save herself and her dog.

 Natasha was on campus studying when the fire broke out.
 She was driving home around 1 a.m. when she realized the situation was dire.